Who Pays Closing Costs When Selling a House in Missouri HERO Missouri

 Real estate experts offer several services to help manage closing costs:

-- Negotiating Skills: Realtors use their skills to lower transaction costs, including realtor commissions and other fees.
+• Negotiating Skills: Realtors use their skills to lower the costs of deals, like fees and profits.

 Questions to Ask Your Realtor About Closing Costs